Our service monkeys are provided at no cost to our recipients.

 Animals, especially primates, have been a lifelong interest of Alison, Director of Training at Helping Hands.
 In the third grade, she decided that someday she would work with monkeys or apes.

-Prior to joining Helping Hands, Angela was the Director of Development & External Communications at The Food Project where she enjoyed veggie puns and learned how to cook every vegetable imaginable.
+Angela has spent the past 11 years honing her development skills at a variety of non-profits.
+Prior to joining Helping Hands, she was the Director of Development & External Communications at The Food Project where she enjoyed veggie puns and learned how to cook every vegetable imaginable.

 Natalie worked with animals in a variety of capacities before joining Helping Hands.
 Since graduating from Wheaton College in 2005 with a BA in Psychobiology, she has worked as a zookeeper, a lab animal veterinary technician, and a manager of a primate psychology research lab.